Rockaways' Playland: In popular culture

-The Atom Smasher was featured in the movie This Is Cinerama.
-The release of This is Cinerama and its popularity and positive reception brought thousands of visitors to Playland.
+The Atom Smasher was featured in the 1952 film This Is Cinerama.
+The release of This Is Cinerama and its popularity and positive reception brought thousands of visitors to Playland.
 Playland was also shown in the 1982 movie Sophie's Choice.

+An employee of Playland was, in that capacity, a guest on What's My Line? on June 1, 1958.